PappasBrent/pappasbrent.github.io/_posts/2024-05-12-my-2024-vacation-to-portugal.md

 - Cabo da Roca: Absolutely breathtaking.
 We traveled to the westernmost point of continental Europe after visiting Pena Palace, and the view totally blew me away.
-The ocean seemed to stretch on endlessly toward the horizon, and the waves undulated gently under the sun like sleepy serpent.
+The ocean seemed to stretch on endlessly toward the horizon, and the waves undulated gently under the sun like a sleepy serpent.
 This was definitely my favorite part of the trip.

   ![Ocean view at Cabo da Roca](/assets/img/cabo-da-roca.jpg){:class="rounded mx-auto d-block"}